-The second phase of the JamPlay course overview is really cool because it offers guitarists so much to choose from.
+This phase of JamPlay’s course is cool because it offers guitarists so much to choose from.
 This section will really allow you to learn the specifics of a particular genre of music or hone certain skills such as playing lead guitar, rhythm training, ear training, and more.

-Focussing on the genres section, JamPlay currently offers students an impressive collection of 20 different genres to choose from which include:
+Focusing on the genres section, JamPlay currently offers students an impressive collection of 21 different genres to choose from which include: